shoestringlab/gadget-ui/README.md

 This library uses [semver](http://semver.org/) version numbering.

+v 5.2.1

+This release contains a new plain JS control, gadgetui.display.Dialog, plus the plain JS version of FileUploader, ported along with its dependencies from the jQuery version of the library.
+In addition, the test files have now been modified to use gadgetui.objects.Constructor to instantiate widgets from the library instead of using the "new" keyword.

 v 5.1.0

 This release contains the first working version of gadgetui.input.FileUploader for multi-part, multi-file upload capability.
 Please review the example code at /test/jquery.fileuploader.htm for usage.